 A line extending from one corner of your eyelids to the other is the classic, most conventional eyeliner style.
-Use any type of eyeliner to draw a line that extends from the inner corner of your eye towards the outer corner.
+Use any type of smudge-proof and waterproof eyeliner to draw a line that extends from the inner corner of your eye towards the outer corner.
 Keep the line thin at the inner corner and make it thicker as you reach the outer corner.
 Alternatively, you could also use the same width of eyeliner all across your eyelids.

-Everyone’s favourite type of eyeliner style has got to be the cat eye.
+Everyone’s favourite type of eyeliner style has got to be the cat-eye.
 Feminine, feline and fierce - this is also one of the hardest types of eyeliner style to master.
 It requires a lot of practice and a little bit of patience to get your wings right.
 But don’t fret - there are a lot of eyeliner hacks you can use to make sure that your wings are always on point.
 Create a very thin, small wing on the outer corner of your upper lash line.
 Use a business card or scotch tape to get the perfect angle on both sides.
 Extend the liner inwards across your lid.
 You can make the line and the wing as subtle or as bold as you like.
 Play with the thickness and the length of the wing!
 Always remember to angle your wing upwards to where your eyebrow ends.
 Can’t ever get your eyeliner even on both eyes?
 Don’t fuss.
 We have the PERFECT solution for you.
 Watch this video!

 A dramatic, bold take on the classic cat eyeliner is this Arabian eyeliner.
 Are you ready to tap into your inner Cleopatra?
 Then give this sexy Arabian inspired look a go for your next night out on town.
 The Arabian liner is essentially an exaggerated version of your regular cat eyeliner.
 Look for a gel liner or a liquid-based liner depending on your preference.
 Use either a flat tip brush or a fine liner brush to create the perfect wing.
-You need to create a sharp wing on both the inner and outer corner of your eyes.
+You need to create a sharp wing on both the inner and outer corners of your eyes.
 The Arabian eye is all about those sharp mystical eyes; a great tip to work with this look is to apply concealer once you’re done mastering those edges.
 This makes it easy to clean up any mistakes on the route to Arabian perfection.

 Made some mistakes while drawing on your eyeliner?
 Perhaps one is thicker than the other?
 The smokey and smudged out eyeliner will be your friend on occasions like these.
 This eyeliner type smudges out your eyeliner and gives it a smokey, softer appeal.
 Believe it or not, this type of eyeliner is more flattering than a crisp black line across your lids.
 Tone down those harsh lines on your eyeliner and smudge it out.
 You can also use some eyeshadow for a smokey effect.
 Smudging out your eyeliner makes you look younger, plus it makes your peepers look oh-so-sexy.
 To create this look, just apply your pencil or gel liner the way you normally would, take a smudging tool or an eyeshadow in the same colour and begin smudging away the harsh lines.
 That’s it!